ibm-cloud-docs/power-iaas/downloading-aix-iso-image.md

 1. Go to the ESS website and log in with your IBM ID.
 2. Click **Register customer number** in the navigation pane and enter your IBM Cloud customer number in **Customer Number (include country code)**.
 Decide whether you want to register your customer number permanently and click **Submit**.

     The first IBM ID to register a customer number becomes the primary contact for that customer number.
 If you attempt to register a customer number that already has a primary contact, you're offered the option of sending a request.
 The request goes to the customer number's primary contact and asks for access.
 You are not given access until the primary contact responds to that request.
+You can find the contact details on the [ESS support page](https://www.ibm.com/docs/en/entitled-systems-support?topic=information-ess-support){: external}.
     {: note}

 3. After IBM has registered the customer number or server, click **Software downloads** under **My entitled software** in the navigation pane.